WVBBTS Athlete Support Credit Program

 Remember there are many ways to fulfill this commitment either on snow or inside and behind the scenes of a competition.
 You are encouraged to take a key role in these events and obtain your Alpine Officials Jury Advisor certification.
 A jury Advisor fills the role of Start or Finish referee and is a critical yet easy way to contribute to the smooth and controlled operation an event.
 Other key rolls include Chief of Race and Chief of course.

 To obtain you jury advisor certification, you must attend an easy certification course offered through NHARA.
 Members obtaining a new AO certification (including the online Competition Official portion) will receive 1 BBTS Athlete Support Program (ASP) credit.
 Those members completing their Update (required every 2 years), maintaining their certification with USSS will, will receive 1/2 ASP credit.
 Please contact us at firstname.lastname@example.org for further details.
 All of these positions require that you register as an USSA Alpine Official.

 All members of the weekend WVBBTS program who have children that are enrolled in Mitey Mites, GROMS and U10 through U21 alpine, freestyle and snowboard programs.
 Unless otherwise specified, each event worked is equal to one race credit.
 Families with children enrolled in multiple programs must earn the larger number of credits.
 You are only allowed 1 off snow credit per family (i.e., events, making lunches, etc.) per season.
 You can only work one job, per person, per day.

-- Weekend athletes ages U10 and up in the alpine or freestyle program- 6 credits per family
+- • BBTS athletes ages U10 and up in the alpine or freestyle program- 6 credits per family

-- All athletes in either a Post Graduate or Training Only program- 1 credit
+- • All athletes in the Post Graduate program- 1 credit

 How Does the Athlete Support Credit Program work?